 This got me thinking: How is it that I could share a cubicle wall with someone five days a week, eight hours a day, and never know anything about their hobbies or passions?
 How did I not know that my cubicle-mate was a triathlon competitor?
 That my colleague had a cottage on the lake she went to every weekend?
 The human connection we so badly crave today needs to run deep.
 You can’t create connection by simply being around someone and engaging in surface-level small talk.

-Creating Opportunities for Meaningful Connections
+Creating Opportunities for Meaningful Human Connections at Work

 We are not our jobs.
 We are not the house we live in or the car we drive.
 We are all having variations of the same human experience at the same time.
 And while we live out many “roles” throughout our lifetime, we all ultimately want to be loved and accepted for who we are at our core.
 Greater connection to those around us leads to more meaningful relationships, more productivity during shared time together, and stronger roots of trust and value.